Will My Phone Work in Mexico? What to Know in 2025

 Will my T-Mobile phone work in Mexico?

-If you have international coverage included in your T-Mobile plan, then your phone will work in Mexico.
+If you have a T-Mobile plan with international coverage, your phone will work in Mexico without any extra setup.

-I personally have a T-Mobile (formerly Sprint) plan in the United States and have had no issues using my phone in Mexico.
+I personally use a T-Mobile plan and have never had any issues using my phone in Mexico.
+But I would recommend connecting to WiFi whenever possible to conserve your high-speed data allowance.

 Will my Verizon phone work in Mexico?